zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Microservice Architecture.md

 The idea is to split the application into several small services based around business capabilities.
+This allows for scaling only what is needed; orienting teams based around a single service that they manage as a whole; using different technologies based on the use case.

 # Pros
 - Decentralisation